rocketlabdelta/rocketlabdelta.com/_drafts/pre-flight-checklist.md

 - [ ] Motor mount is secure with no loose parts
 - [ ] Shock cord/recovery harness has no dry rot, frayed/burnt fibers, or other damage
 - [ ] All recovery harness attachment points are intact, secure, and can withstand a sharp tug
-- [ ] Jaws of quick-links are secureltswivels They should be securely attached.
+- [ ] Jaws of quick-links are securelly tightened and taped
-- [ ] Tug on both ends of the shock cord or recovery harness.
-It should be firmly attached.
+- [ ] Swivels can spin freely and are securely attached
 - [ ] Select a recovery device that is appropriate for rocket's size and weight.
 - [ ] Examine recovery device.
 Shroud lines should be of equal length, firmly attached and not tangled.
 - [ ] Parachute or streamer should be strong with no rips or tears.